 An initial competency is any examination from a specified category that the student has performed under direct supervision and now feels confident enough to pass a competency exam.
 If the student receives a passing score of 85 or higher on the competency exam, the student may now perform that exam under indirect supervision.
 Any initial mandatory competency that fails to receive a score of 85 or higher must be repeated.
-Students who fail an initial competency must then complete the exam under direct supervision until such time as the student feels confident enough to request another competency exam.
+Students who fail an initial competency must complete the exam under direct supervision until they feel confident enough to request another competency exam.